nio-blocks/tensor_flow/README.md

 Input
 -------
-* Train: Any list of signals
+* Train: Any list of signals, returns data from Training dataset
-* Test: Any list of signals
+* Test: Any list of signals, returns data from Testing dataset

 Output
 ---------
 A list of one signal for each input signal.
-The new signal has the attribute `batch` which is a tuple of two arrays, each with depth `batch_size`.
+The new signal has the attribute `batch` which is a tuple of two arrays from the dataset specified by the input node used, each with depth `batch_size`.
 The first array is image pixel data and the second is image labels (one-hot encoded).